 A Message from Satguru Bodhinatha Veylanswami

-In keeping with Gurudeva's vision that all major aspects of our work ultimately be supported by endowments, 10% of your tax-deductible contribution goes into the permanent Digital Dharma Drive Endowment, which now stands at $36,700 after four years of fundraising.
-As this endowment accumulates, it will provide an ever-increasing income for decades to come, protecting the digital future of Hinduism—your religious heritage.
+Ten percent of your tax-deductible contribution goes into the permanent Digital Dharma Drive Endowment, which now stands at $115,000 after seven years of fundraising.
+This follows Gurudeva’s vision that all major aspects of our work ultimately be supported by endowments.
+As that endowment accumulates, it will provide an ever-increasing income for decades to come, protecting the digital future of Hinduism, your religious heritage.

 Satguru Bodhinatha Veylanswami

 Publisher of Hinduism Today Click here to donate

 At the beginning of each year I make my donation to Digital Dharma.
 In 2017, I made my contribution on my birthday, January 20th.

 In 2018, I will make my contribution to Digital Dharma on my birthday, January 2oth.